 - GoAbroad - Internships in South Africa

 - Travellers Worldwide - Work Experience Internships in South Africa

 South African visas

-There are three different categories of work visa that allow a foreign candidate to work in South Africa:
+There are four categories of work visa allowing foreign candidates to work in the country:

-South Africa’s 11 official languages are recognised equally by law but the majority of the country’s education, as well as media and political broadcasts, are given in English.
-Fluency in English and a grasp of Afrikaans will be sufficient to work in South Africa, although you’ll hear the other nine languages on a daily basis.
+South Africa's 11 official languages are recognised equally by law, but the language of education, media and political broadcasts is primarily English.
+Fluency in English and a grasp of Afrikaans will be sufficient to work in South Africa, although you'll hear the other nine languages on a daily basis.

 How to explain your UK qualifications to employers

 Employers in South Africa should have no problem accepting your UK qualifications, providing they are legitimate.
 The South African Qualifications Authority (SAQA) offers advice and guidance for applicants looking to verify their international qualifications and check whether their institution is accredited.